ComposableFi/composable/frame/liquidations/README.md

+## Liquidation

+Used to liquidate collateral from `lending` protocol.
+Need to liquidate because of bad collateral factor.
+It should be sold on exchange as soon as possible.

 # Overview

-- off-chain monitors `lending` markets for liquidation opportunities of borrow pairs.
+- off-chain worker monitors `lending` markets for liquidation opportunities of borrow pairs.

 - evaluates and attempts different strategies depending on available liquidity